Lamden/docs/docs/dapps.md

 In the list of accounts, you will get
 - a new row with `name of your dApp`, that consists of
   - the `balance of TAU` and `link to the dApp`.

 ## “Approve event” details

+If you send the transaction through your dapp the wallet initiate an approval event in order to confirm if you are going to approve the transaction.
+You can set amount of TAU that you are allocate beforehand for the future transactions.

-### What Lamden network to approve for (mainnet, testnet, mockchain)
+### What Lamden network to approve for (mainnet, testnet)

+To use dapp on every network you need to deploy the smart contract for each of them respectively.

+The dapp will be approved for every blockchain network separately, as well.

-### What contract to approve for (your dapp can only be associated with 1 contract and you can only submit transactions against that 1 contract
+#### What contract to approve for (your dapp can only be associated with 1 contract and you can only submit transactions against that 1 contract

 In order to use the dApp with interaction of blockchain you need to develop and submit a smart contract to the blockchain.

 It is not possible to add more than one smart contract in the dApp.
 All further transactions of the dapp will go throught the contract and new account that was created in your wallet.

+In the same time, logically you are not limited only by one smart contract in a dApp.

+There is an option to import other smart-contracts. more detailed information about smart contracts you can find in the section **[Smart contracting](/docs/contracting_and_smart_contract).**

 ### The user will get a popup to approve the transaction